 Cross-Training Example Schedules

-Note: Especially if you are training daily, these workouts do not need to be lengthy.
-An extra 10-20 minutes before class would be incredibly effective.
+Cross-training shouldn’t be lengthy if dancing five or more days per week.
+An extra 10-20 minutes before class is effective.
 Heading to ballet class early to do some clamshells, glute bridges, and planks will help to warm up your core.
-Those are the simple, yet effective ways you can add to strength training.
+Those are the simple, yet effective ways to strength train.

 When is the best time for a dancer to strength train?

-This is individualized and will take some experimentation.
-If you’re new to strength training, however, I’d recommend moderate amounts of strength training BEFORE class.
-Doing this will promote proper engagement of your muscles and help to warm you up in preparation for class.
+This is individualized and will take exploration.
+If you’re new to strength training, moderate amounts are encouraged before class to promote muscle engagement and help you warm up for class.
 After class, you might be fatigued and therefore execute movements improperly.

 Remember, building a cross-training routine does not have to be complicated.
-In fact, it will help make your dancing less complicated.
-Imagine being able to maintain balances for long periods of time, not huffing and puffing after center combinations, and having beautiful extensions well supported by muscles instead of clenching onto tendons.
-Simply incorporating strength training 10-20 minutes a couple of times per week, especially just starting out would be sufficient.
+It will help make your dancing less complicated.
+Imagine maintaining balances for long periods, not huffing and puffing after center combinations, and having beautiful extensions supported by muscles instead of clenching onto tendons.
+Simply incorporating strength training for 10-20 minutes a couple of times per week, especially just starting would be sufficient.

 Featured post by Maya Marian Bryant, MPH Candidate, NASM-CPT, Certified Barre Instructor.
 Founder & CEO of Raise The Barre Fitness